 - Bank holding companies

 - Nonbank subsidiaries of bank holding companies and of savings and loan holding companies

-- Edge and agreement corporations
+- Edge Act and agreement corporations

 - Branches and agencies of foreign banking organizations operating in the United States and their parent banks

 - Systemically important nonbank financial companies designated by the Financial Stability Oversight Council (FSOC) for supervision by the Federal Reserve